vic-ma/howtodismantle.github.io/_posts/2025-08-08-Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.md

 First, we need to collect the data we need, in our ERP system (SAP).
 For this example, lets say that we need workplace capacity data.

-The main method for retrieving workplace capacity data is the well-known transaction COOIS.
-We have an [article on COOIS](/Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.html), if you need a refresher.
+The main method for retrieving workplace capacity data is the well-known transaction `COOIS`.
+We have an [article on `COOIS`](/Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.html), if you need a refresher.
 The following screenshots show the selection screen and the output in the SAP GUI.
 We store our selection (layout and plant) in a variant that we can use later.

 ![image](/assets/2025-08-08/010.png)